 One of the most useful areas is the health services section – in which readers can find factsheets and advice about how to make the most of a GP appointment and offers information on the changes that are happening in the NHS.
 There is also an ‘Ask the Dr’ service if you wish to post a quick query online.

-Patient.info is the web’s leading independent health platform, established for 20 years.
+Patient.info is another leading independent health platform, established for 20 years.
 With more than 18 million visits a month, it is a trusted source of information for both patients and health professionals across the globe.

 Finding reliable health information online